Last Updated on April 24, 2026 by George Pavlopoulos

 From Piraeus to Donoussa

 Now, your safest option to travel to Donoussa is to take the ferry from Piraeus.
 The line is served by Blue Star Ferries, and the journey takes slightly more than 7 hours.
 If ferry journeys stress you, I’m here to comfort you: the ferry is huge, and you won’t feel the waves, no matter how strong the wind is.
-I find it very hard to get seasick or nauseous due to the size of the boat.
+I find it very hard to get seasick or nauseated on the boat because of its size.
 If you are too worried about it, consider taking a pill before traveling.

-And here’s an extra tip: get a business class seat.
-The business class seats on the Blue Star Ferries are located on the top level.
+And here’s an extra tip: consider upgrading to a business class seat.
+The business-class seats on Blue Star Ferries are on the top deck.
 There you won’t have to cope with the so-called airplane seats.
 What you’ll see is a big room with lots of breathing space and sofas.
-The business class is really comfortable, even a tad old-fashioned, it has its own private bar, and there are also waiters.
-It usually costs 8-10 euros more per person per route than regular tickets, and it’s a no-brainer for me.
+The business class is really comfortable, even a tad old-fashioned; it has its own private bar and waiters.
+It usually costs 10-12 euros more per person per route than regular tickets, and it’s a no-brainer for me.

 From elsewhere in the Cyclades to Donousa